nihal-ramaswamy/GoChat/README.md

 # Go Video
-A video conference backend app in golang.
+A golang chat application backend app using websockets.